Elipse Gastric Balloon: Swallowable, NonSurgical Weight Loss Treatment

 Cost of Elipse?

 While there are no specifics on Elipse or estimates, it can be assumed that the cost of the procedure will be considerably less because it requires no actual surgery, endoscopy or anesthesia and can be performed in an outpatient situation.
-For those who are interested in comparison prices for intragastric balloons, Obera and ReShape Duo range between $8,000 and $13,000.
+For those who are interested in comparing prices for intragastric balloons, Obera and ReShape Duo range between $8,000 and $13,000.

 Many professionals agree that this is a safe and effective weight loss tool that improves the health of patients.
 While the procedure has been approved in Europe, American surgeons are still waiting.
 Because it is considered safe, it can be expected that the Ellipse gastric balloon procedure will be approved by FDA.